ktor-doc-jp/ktor-doc-jp/pages/index.md

 ---

 Ktor is a framework for building asynchronous servers and clients in connected systems using the powerful [Kotlin programming language](https://kotlinlang.org).
-This website provides a complete reference to the Ktor's application structure, programming interface and how to approach to particular tasks.
+This website provides a complete reference to the Ktor application structure and programming interface.
+And how to approach particular tasks.

+Here is the place to find the answers you are looking for and learn all about how it works.
-Search for information or explore the sections below to get started, find an answer or learn how it all works.
+Search for information or explore the sections below to get started.

 {% include search.html inline="true" %}